 The severity and age of onset of OTC deficiency vary from person to person, even within the same family.
-A severe form of the disorder affects some male infants shortly after birth (neonatal period).
-A milder form of the disorder affects some males later during infancy.
+A severe form of the disorder affects some infants, typically males, shortly after birth (neonatal period).
+A milder form of the disorder affects some children later in infancy.
 Both males and females may develop symptoms of OTC deficiency during childhood.
 Most carrier females are healthy, but may be prone to severe headaches following protein intake.

 The severe form of OTC deficiency occurs in some affected males anywhere between 24 hours to a few days after birth, usually following a protein feeding.
-In some individuals, hyperammonemia may not develop until later during infancy.
 Initial symptoms may include refusal to eat, poor suck, vomiting, progressive lethargy, and irritability.
 The disorder may rapidly progress to include seizures, diminished muscle tone (hypotonia), an enlarged liver (hepatomegaly) and respiratory abnormalities.
 Affected infants and children may also exhibit the accumulation of fluid (edema) within the brain.

 If left untreated, infants with the severe form of OTC deficiency may fall into coma and may potentially develop neurological abnormalities such as intellectual disability, developmental delays, and cerebral palsy.
 The longer an infant remains in hyperammonemic coma the greater the chance neurological abnormalities may develop.
 In most cases, the longer an infant is in hyperammonemic coma the more severe these neurological abnormalities become.
 If left untreated, hyperammonemic coma may result in life-threatening complications.

 Some infants and children may have a milder form of OTC deficiency.
 These infants and children may not exhibit symptoms of OTC deficiency until later during life.
-Children who develop OTC deficiency later during life often express the disorder during an episode of hyperammonemia.
-These episodes recur, alternating between periods of wellness.
+Children who develop OTC deficiency later during life often express the disorder during an episode of illness, and present with hyperammonemia at that time.
+These episodes can recur, alternating between periods of wellness.

 During a hyperammonemic episode, affected children may experience vomiting, lethargy, and irritability.
 Additional symptoms may include confusion or delirium, hyperactivity, self-mutilation such as biting oneself, and an impaired ability to coordinate voluntary movements (ataxia).
 If left untreated a hyperammonemic episode may progress to coma and life-threatening complications.